 The Chevy Teen Driver Technology allows the driver to customize vehicle settings and attach these settings to a key FOB.
 Safety features can be set to engage automatically while other features can be limited or turned off completely.
 This system even produces a kind of report card to let the owner know how their teen driver is doing when behind the wheel.

-Compare the LT vs LTZ Trims.
+Compare the LT vs LTZ Trim Levels.
 What is the difference?

 The LTZ model upgrades the headlights to a set of LED reflector lamps.
 It also comes with LED fog lamps and taillights.
 The moldings and belt line are made of stainless steel on the LTZ.
 The outside mirrors get a power-folding and a power-adjustment feature.
 Liners are added for the rear wheelhouse and power-retractable assist steps can be added on as an option.